-The improvement in West Texas Intermediate oil prices from a low of US\$33/barrel in March 2016 to a high of US\$54/barrel in March 2017 has led to increases in capital spending by the industry.
+The improvement in West Texas Intermediate oil prices from a low of US\$46/barrel to a high of US\$54/barrel from June 2016 to June 2017 has led to increases in capital spending by the industry.
 With the recent announcements of equity and debt financings, access to capital also seems to be improving for our clients leading us to view the later part of the year in a more favourable light.
 Divestco diligently monitors its operating expenses, and we have reduced our costs by over 50% since 2014.
 Most of the austerity measures that the Company put in place in response to the downturn are expected to remain in place for the remainder of 2017 or until a change in activity levels is realized.